MileHacker Logo

 • Roads like Newton B. Drury Parkway or Avenue of the Giants can induce motion sickness.

-• Consider bringing over-the-counter medication for travel sickness.
+• Consider bringing over-the-counter motion sickness pills.

 Sun Protection